Ferry from Helsinki to Tallinn

 - Remember to bring a passport or national photo ID to travel from Helsinki to Tallinn by ferry, as you are crossing an international border between Finland and Estonia.

-- If you’re looking for a premium travel experience with stylish restaurants, bars, luxurious cabins, and trendy shops, explore Tallink Silja Line's vessel MyStar and its first-class amenities for a truly relaxing cruise.
+- For a premium travel experience with stylish restaurants, bars, luxurious cabins, and trendy shops, check out the first-class amenities on the MyStar, which is operated by Tallink Silja Line.

 Where to take the ferry from Helsinki to Tallinn